cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 an identifier different from "RFCXXXX ".
 Particular attention needs to be paid if the KEM directly invokes functions that are used internally in HPKE's Extract or Expand, such as Hash and HMAC in the case of HKDF.
-It MUST be ensured that inputs to these invokations cannot collide with inputs to the internal invokations of these functions inside Extract or Expand.
+It MUST be ensured that inputs to these invocations cannot collide with inputs to the internal invocations of these functions inside Extract or Expand.
 To avoid the latter, HPKE's KeySchedule uses Extract instead of Hash on the arbitrary-length inputs `info`, `pskID`, and `psk`.